Individual Therapy

 2. Mindfulness-Based Techniques: Mindfulness encourages present-moment awareness, using exercises to manage stress and improve thought patterns.
 Mindfulness is not usually a primary focus of treatment but rather a way to boost you and make other treatments, including CBT, more effective and powerful.

-4. Humanistic Therapy: This form of individual therapy surrounds almost every technique I use.
+4. Humanistic Approaches: This form of individual therapy surrounds almost every technique I use.
 It emphasizes personal growth, self-actualization, and understanding your unique experience.
-Humanistic individual therapy is optimistic, focusing on strength and potential.
+Humanistic individual counseling is optimistic, focusing on strength and potential.
 It is more solution-focused than focusing extensively on problems.

-7. Exposure Therapy: For clients looking for help with phobias, fears of flying, and fears of public speaking, I provide this approach, which involves gradual and controlled exposure to anxiety-inducing situations to reduce fear and anxiety.
+7. Exposure and Response Prevention: For clients looking for help with phobias, fears of flying, and fears of public speaking, I provide this approach, which involves gradual and controlled exposure to anxiety-inducing situations to reduce fear and anxiety.

-8. Gestalt Therapy: This type of individual therapy focuses on your present-moment experience and emphasizes personal responsibility.
+8. Gestalt framework: This type of individual therapy focuses on your present-moment experience and emphasizes personal responsibility.
 Gestalt therapy is optimistic, assuming that you have the tools to find happiness already on board.

 How long will individual psychotherapy take?